-These days, we all have our own idea of what a healthy diet is.
-Weight watchers, for example, have their own version of what a healthy diet that is tailor-made for the achievement of their goal.
+These days, we all have our idea of what a healthy diet is.
+Weight Watchers, for example, have their version of a healthy diet that is tailor-made for the achievement of their goal.
 For most of us, the idea is not that different.
-Even when there are prescribed food groups that should constitute our diet, we still have our own preferences.
+Even when there are prescribed food groups that should constitute our diet, we still have our preferences.
 People choose not to eat some food because of a variety of personal reasons.

 Healthy diets do not necessarily translate to food deprivation.
 A healthy diet consists of a variety of food from every food group but in ample serving.
 There should be a proportional amount of every kind of food from all good groups.
 Simply put, a healthy diet is a holistic approach to addressing all the nutritional needs of your body.

 A vegetarian diet, while it is good, deprives the eater of nutrients that only certain meats can provide such as iron, selenium, zinc, and B vitamins.
 It is also one of the main sources of vitamin B12.
 Vegetarians do not get sufficient amounts of proteins that are needed to help build muscles.

 Strenuous works outs and other heavy exercises are not advisable for vegetarians because muscles often get torn and require a lot of protein to rebuild them.
 An insufficient supply of vegetables in the body, however, is just not as good.
 Serious diseases such as heart ailments and cancers are prevented by eating a healthy dose of fruits and vegetables.